mfcsorg/mfcs-python/README.md

 ## Example Installation

-To run the example code, you need to install additional dependencies:
+To run the example code, you need to install additional dependencies.
+The examples are located in the `examples` directory, and each example has its specific dependency requirements:

 ```bash
 cd examples